Jenguk42/Jenguk42.github.io/_posts/DB Project/KS Digital Membership Project.md

 ## ✨ Project Overview

-This project aims to replace the Korean Association’s current spreadsheet-based membership management system with a digital solution.
+This project aims to replace the Korean Society's current spreadsheet-based membership management system with a digital solution.
 Members will receive a QR-code-based digital membership card that can be added to Apple Wallet and Google Wallet.
 The system will be officially launched at the Flea Market on August 24, 2025, with live issuance on-site.